APACTestDrive/CloudNative_AppDev/DEMOscript.md

   ![](images/125.png)

 - Once the build completes successfully, click on the **Deploy Configuration** tab and wait till you see the *Last deployment succeeded* message in the **cafesupremo** configuration tile.
-Reload page if you don't see any dates.
+Reload page if you don't see any updates.

   ![](images/102.png)